edutap-eu/documentation/source/architecture/core/vendor-specific-api.md

-# Architecture of Wallet specific API Libraries and support services
+# Architecture of eduTAP Vendor specific API

 A set of libraries to be used by developers writing management software for passes.
-Additionally, services are provided to be used by the libraries or the vendor specific systems.
+Additionally, support services are provided to be used by the libraries or the vendor specific systems.

 They interact either with the specific vendor REST APIs or provide the functionality.